Steve Bannon Says Joe Biden Is ‘Totally Compromised’ By China

 Trump previously suggested that he doesn’t need an impeachment team to deal with the probe into him — something Bannon appears he would likely disagree with.
 He made the comment to reporters last week and suggested that the inquiry is a “phony deal,” adding that his controversial call with Ukrainian President Volodymyr Zelensky — which sparked the impeachment probe — was “perfect.”

-Bannon has a new podcast called War Room: Impeachment that aims to battle the Democrat-led impeachment probe by providing the facts pertaining to “witnesses, the testimony, the legal arguments.”
+Bannon has a new podcast called War Room: Impeachment that aims to battle the Democrat-led impeachment probe by providing the facts pertaining to “witnesses, the testimony, [and] the legal arguments.”
 He departed the White House back in 2017 not long after the United the Right rally in Charlottesville, Virginia, which led to the death of one counterprotester and two state troopers via a helicopter crash.

-Although Bannon criticized Trump in Michael Wolff’s book Fire and Fury, he later apologized and appears to be back on team Trump, suggesting that his support for Trump’s agenda is “unwavering,” per a statement to Axios.
+Although Bannon criticized Trump in Michael Wolff’s book Fire and Fury, he later apologized and appears to be back on the president’s side, suggesting that his support for Trump’s agenda is “unwavering,” per a statement to Axios.

 Delivered To Your INBOX